alLi1n/pandora-box/README.md

 # pandora-box
-Script to automatise man in the middle attacks.
+Script to automatise Man In The Middle Attacks.

 Features: